Archive Protecting Children: How to Avoid Online Predators

 Dos and Don’ts of Online Communication

 • Children should never meet up with an online friend in person without your knowledge.
-If someone asks them to meet up, they should put the phone away and come directly to you.
+If someone asks them to meet up, they should put the phone away and come directly to you or a trusted adult.

 • Many people make their social accounts public to gain more followers and views.
-It is unrealistic and a little bit strict to ask the child to hide their face and identity in all of their online accounts.
+It is unrealistic and a little bit strict to ask your child to hide their face and identity in all of their online accounts.
 If they are trying to generate content over the internet or having healthy relationships, let them be.
 This can be their future career.
-However, ask them to never share private information, such as an address or ID number, with anyone.
-Online predators might find them based on that information.
+However, ask them to never share personal information, such as an address or phone number, with anyone.
+Online predators might find them based on those pieces of information.

 • Aside from keeping themselves safe, they should understand that they need to keep others safe too.
 Sharing sensitive information about friends or family members can help the predator in their online hunt to find the child.

 • Explain to them that photos can leak one way or another.
-So, when taking photos, they should always consider how they’ll feel if all their classmates and teachers saw those photos.
+So, before sharing photos on online platforms, they should always consider how they’ll feel if all their classmates and teachers see those photos.

-• Tell them that they aren’t forced to do anything that makes them uncomfortable.
+• Tell them that they shouldn’t be forced to do anything that makes them feel uncomfortable.
 If someone is insisting that they do something they feel weird about, they should talk to you about it.

 Mother and daughter use laptop in kitchen